BruceEckel/functional_error_handling/Functional Error Handling.md

   WriteString("Hello World!")
 END Hello.
 ```
 This allowed complete granularity independent of file organization; perhaps this was because programmers were used to thinking in terms of a big file-per-program.
-Python’s merging of modules with files makes more sense in hindsight and has the benefit of eliminating the extra verbiage.
+Python’s merging of modules with files makes more sense in hindsight and has the benefit of eliminating the [(significant) extra verbiage](https://en.wikipedia.org/wiki/Modula-2), only a portion of which is shown here.

 The main benefit of modules is name control—each module creates a scope for names (a namespace) which allows programmers the freedom to choose any name at will within a module.
 This prevents name collisions across a project and reduces the cognitive load on the programmer.
 Prior to this, programs reached scaling limits as they grew larger.
 Program size in assembly language programs was limited by many different factors, so the need for modules was not seen until systems were able to grow larger because higher-level languages solved enough of these other factors.

 In modern languages, modularity is part of the background of a language and we don’t think much about it.
 At one time, however, the lack of modularity was a significant roadblock to code composability.
 ## Inheritance

+Object-oriented programming has a bit of a tortured history.
+Although the first OO language was Simula-67 (a compiled language), the OO found its first

 ## The History of Error Handling